jianchang512/ChatTTS-ui/README_EN.md

 custom_voice: int| Optional, default 0.
 Sets a custom seed value for obtaining the voice, must be a positive integer.
 If set, it will take precedence over `voice`.

-is_split: int| Optional, default 0.
-1=convert numbers to text for correct pronunciation, 0=remain unchanged.

 **Response: JSON**